Uniontown City Council proposed an ordinance that would help officials ensure the city’s rental properties are safe.

 A first violation of the proposed ordinance would prompt a fine of $200, 30 days’ imprisonment, or both.
 A second violation would trigger a fine of $500 or 60 days’ imprisonment, or both.
 Each subsequent violation would lead to a fine of $1,000 or 90 days’ imprisonment, or both.

-City officials also introduced an ordinance to keep better track of vacant homes in the city, requiring owners to register the properties with the city and by Feb.
+City officials also introduced an ordinance to keep better track of vacant homes in the city, requiring owners to register the properties with the city within 30 days of a vacancy or abandonment and by Feb.
 1 of each year afterward.
 Violating the proposal could result in a fine or imprisonment, according to the ordinance.

 Under either ordinance, violations could be appealed to a city board within 10 days.
 Their decision could also be appealed to common pleas court.